Theta-NITRO-Token/theta-nitro-token/WhitePaper.md

 3. Late buy in fee 1%-5% (Add)
 4. Tfuel Staking from Contract (Added with Meme token V2)

 In the following table you can see on which days the contracts allows you to mint new tokens and what the fee is.
-On the same days you can redeem your Nitro for TFuel with a 0% fee. on every other day redeeming is still possible but a 2% Fee will be deducted.
+On the same days you can redeem your Nitro for TFuel with a 0% fee.
+On every other day redeeming is still possible but a 2% Fee will be deducted.

 <table>